Skip to main content

 kubectl config use-context <govuk-environment>

-You can get a list of context by running:
+You can list the available contexts by running:

 kubectl config get-contexts